benrudolph/bitbybit/source/_posts/2017-04-01-life-expectancy.markdown

 The above graph highlights Hawaii as the state where income makes the least amount of impact on life expectancy, while Washington DC and Wyoming have the greatest inequality.

 This dataset is fascinating because it could serve as a proxy measure of how well the United States is implementing its social and public services.
 One can imagine that a country that provides proper healthcare, education, and living conditions to all its citizens would see a smaller difference in life expectancy between top and bottom income earners.

+[^1]: The Association Between Income and Life Expectancy in the United States, 2001-2014 http://www.equality-of-opportunity.org/data/